software-mansion/react-native-gesture-handler/docs/docs/fundamentals/gesture-composition.md

 ## simultaneousWithExternalGesture

 `simultaneousWithExternalGesture` allows gestures across different components to be recognized simultaneously.
-We can modify the example from `requireExternalGestureToFail` to showcase this: let's say you have two nested views, again both with tap gesture attached.
-This time, both of them require one tap, but tapping the inner one should also activate the gesture attached to the outer view:
+For example, you may want to have two nested views, both with tap gesture attached.
+Both of them require one tap, but tapping the inner one should also activate the gesture attached to the outer view:

 ```jsx
 import React from 'react';